ksorellana/ksorellana.github.io/en/anthribidae.md

 # Familia Anthribidae

 I have dedicated to the study of the diversity of **Anthribidae** (Coleoptera: Curculionoidea) since 2016, when I chose to work with this family for my M.S. dissertation in Panama.
 An updated catalog of the Panamanian species and a key to local genera  was published in 2021 as a result.
 My current research as a PhD student, is focused on the systematics on the group, as I am looking to build the first upper-level phylogeny of the family.
-I am also working on the revision of Gymnognathus for Central America, and on species catalogues for the rest of the countries in the region.
+I am also working on the revision of _Gymnognathus_ Schoenherr for Central America, and on species catalogues for the rest of the countries in the region.

 | <img src="https://serv.biokic.asu.edu/imglib/ecdysis/ASU_ASUCOB/ASUCOB0014/ASUCOB0014228_lateral_edited_1624913001.jpg" alt="Conoderinae" width="320" height="213.4"> <img src="https://serv.biokic.asu.edu/imglib/ecdysis/ASU_ASUCOB/ASUCOB0014/ASUCOB0014228_dorsal_edited_1624914182.jpg" alt="Conoderinae" width="320" height="213.4"> |
 |:--:|